 Germany to provide $68 billion in aid for flood-hit regions

-The German government have agreed to provide 58 billion euros ($68 billion) to help rebuild regions hit by devastating floods last month
+The German government has agreed to provide 58 billion euros ($68 billion) to help rebuild regions hit by devastating floods last month

 BERLIN -- The German government agreed Tuesday to provide 58 billion euros ($68 billion) to help rebuild regions hit by devastating floods last month.

-Chancellor Angela Merkel and the heads of Germany's 16 states approved the state aid package that is significantly larger than the funds provided for past flooding disasters.
-It still needs parliament's endorsement.
+Chancellor Angela Merkel and the heads of Germany's 16 states approved the state flood aid package, which still needs parliament's endorsement.

+“This is significantly more than we had for previous floods,” Merkel told reporters in Berlin.

-More than 180 people died in Germany and hundreds more were injured in July 14-15 floods, which also claimed lives in neighboring Belgium.
-Heavy rainfall turned small streams into raging torrents, sweeping away houses and bridges.
+More than 180 people died in Germany and hundreds more were injured in the July 14-15 floods, which also claimed lives in neighboring Belgium.
+Heavy rainfall turned small streams into raging torrents, sweeping away houses, bridges and cars.

 A United Nations science panel released a report this week predicting that such extreme weather events will become more frequent as the planet heats up further.